-ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many men are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on many factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-Men and women with breast cancer have similar survival rates.
-For the earliest stages of breast cancer in men, stages 0 and I, the five-year survival rate is 100%.
-The five-year survival rate for men with stage II disease is 91% and stage III disease is 72%.
-When the disease has spread to other parts of the body, the stage is called stage IV.
-The five-year survival rate for men with Stage IV breast cancer is 20%.
-Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer maintain a good quality of life, at least for some period of time.
+When the disease has spread to other parts of the body, the stage is called stage IV (four).
+The 5-year survival rate for men with Stage IV breast cancer is 20%.
+Even if the cancer is found at a more advanced stage, new treatments help many people with breast cancer maintain a good quality of life, at least for some time.